CleverBytes/acl/README.md

 ## ACL guide

-it has three essential Componenets Roles,Resources (handles as res), and Rules.
+it has three essential Components Roles,Resources (handles as res), and Rules.

 ### Roles